Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/StudyGuide.md

 - The first tutorial covered memory management basics.

 Ways you can demonstrate your skill / knowledge level of this outcome
-- Understand what weak, strong, unwoned are, how arey similar/different.
+- Understand what weak, strong, unwoned are, how are they similar/different.
 - Identify and resolve reference cycles.
 - Use built in tools and techniques to find memory leaks.